-Pursue your studies at INRS, an academic and research institution that stands out for its performance and its graduate training offer!
+Pursue your studies at INRS, an academic and research institution renowned for its performance and its graduate programs!

 Where to start?
-First, you’ll need a wealth of information to choose your graduate program, find a master’s or doctoral project and identify your advisor.
-You’ll also need to understand the steps in the admissions process, identify important dates in the academic calendar, be aware of tuition and fees, and know about scholarships you may be eligible to apply for.
-If you have a degree from a Canadian university outside Quebec or from a country other than Canada, you may need to verify the equivalence of your degree.
+First, you’ll need a plenty of information to choose your graduate program, find a master’s or doctoral project and identify your research supervisor.
+You’ll also need to familiarize yourself with in the steps in the admission process, important dates on the academic calendar, tuition and fees, and the scholarships you may be eligible to apply for.
+If you have a degree from a Canadian university outside Quebec or from a country other than Canada, you may need to check the equivalence of your degree.

-Did you know that 61% of graduate students are employed only one month after their graduation?
-One thing is sure, choosing INRS will give you career opportunities, during and after your academic training.
+Did you know that 61% of INRS graduates find an employment within one month of graduation?
+One thing is sure, choosing INRS opens up a wealth of career opportunities, both during and after your academic training.

 Our graduate research, professional, short, and dual-degree programs are designed to help you fulfill your ambitions.